 iPads and theft

-iPads are not tills, and it can be tempting to worry that iPads will be a theft risk.
+iPads are not tills, and it’s understandable to worry that iPads will be a theft risk.

-Like all risks, this can be managed.
-There are several ways to mitigate the risk of theft:
+But you can take several precautions to mitigate the risk of theft:

 - Lock the iPad down using a secure stand bought via StoreKit

 - Move the iPad to a secure location at night

 - Take general iPad precautions, including a password, and find-my-iPhone software